AimbotBurger/Cookie-Clicker-Bot/README.md

 ## What are your plans? 🗺️
 I would like to add the following:
 * A GUI using tkinter so the bot becomes easier to use and has more funcionalities.
+(ON ITS WAY)
 * More funcionalities, maybe even including a tab on the GUI where you can change values, such as the amount of cookies or the amount of farms you own.
+(ON ITS WAY)

 ## Obstacles 🤹‍♂️
 * Lazyness
-* Cheat Engine would be required in order to change the values.
-Which is a pain in the a**.

 🍔 Aimbot Burger 🍔